SwapnaKategaru/Operationalizing-Machine-Learning/README.md

 ## 1.4 Screen Recording
-The screencast video is present in files with name "project video.mp4".
+The screencast video is present in files with name "**project video.mp4**".

 ## 1.5 Standout Suggestions
 Used Apache Benchmark to benchmark the endpoint that evaluates and shows the performance results.
 Benchmark runs against HTTP API successfully.